ericgregory/gitops-demo/README.md

 ## Fork the demo repository

-Create a fork of the [demo repository in GitHub](https://github.com/ericgregory/gitops-demo).
+Create a fork of this repository on GitHub.
 (These instructions assume that you use the name `gitops-demo` for your fork&mdash;if you change the name, remember to adjust the commands accordingly.)

 ![TK Create a fork](TK)

-You can clone the repository locally or work entirely in the browser.
+You can clone the forked repository locally or work entirely in the browser.
 The only difference is that you'll need to copy and paste an Argo CD Application CRD manifest if you work in the browser.

 If you decide to clone the repo: